 How to change the delay between each email sent and the maximum number of emails per day

-- Open the Campaigns page of your Reply account.
+- Open the Sequences page of your Reply account.

-- Click on a campaign that you want to change the settings for.
+- Click on a sequence that you want to change the settings for.

 - On the Settings tab, expand the General settings section.

 - Change the values in the Max number of emails (400 max) per day and Delay between each email sent (seconds) fields.